19hours/sg-statutes/Acts/Penal Code.md

 ### Making preparation to commit gang-robbery

-14399\.
+\*399\.
 Whoever makes any preparation for committing gang- robbery, shall be punished with imprisonment for a term of not less than 3 years and not more than 10 years and shall also be punished with caning with not less than 12 strokes.

 [62/73; 23/84]

 [Indian PC 1860, s.
 399]

-14There is no section 398.
+\*There is no section 398.

 ### Punishment for belonging to gang-robbers